Dash275/pyhoc/README.md

 `%l` will return the traditional `user@computer `, with a trailing space so anything after it does not get truncated to it.

+`%L` will return the traditional `user@computer`, no trailing spaces.

+`%bl` will return `[user@computer] `, with a trailing space so anything after it does not get truncated to it.

+`%bL` will return `[user@computer]`, no trailing spaces.

-`%u` will return your user name, with a trailing space so anything after it does not get truncated to it.
+`%u` will return your user name as `name `, with a trailing space so anything after it does not get truncated to it.

+`%U` will return your user name as `name`, no trailing spaces.

+`%bu` will return your user name as `[name] `, with a trailing space so anything after it does not get truncated to it.

+`%bU` will return your user name as `[name]`, no trailing spaces.

-`%c` will return your computer's name, with a trailing space so anything after it does not get truncated to it.
+`%c` will return your computer's name as `computer `, with a trailing space so anything after it does not get truncated to it.

+`%C` will return your computer's name as `computer`, no trailing spaces.

+`%bc` will return your computer's name as `[computer] `, with a trailing space so anything after it does not get truncated to it.

+`%bC` will return your computer's name as `[computer]`, no trailing spaces.

-`%d` will return your current working directory, with a trailing space so anything after it does not get truncated to it.
+`%d` will return your current working directory as `path/to/dir `, with a trailing space so anything after it does not get truncated to it.

+`%D` will return your current working directory as `path/to/dir`, no trailing spaces.

+`%bd` will return your current working directory as `[path/to/dir] `, with a trailing space so anything after it does not get truncated to it.

+`%bD` will return your current working directory as `[path/to/dir]`, no trailing spaces.